Fall Update on OMA Operations

-Diversity and Inclusion offices, student spaces, and lounge are closed.
-Staff are working remotely and routinely answering calls, voicemails, and emails.
+Diversity and Inclusion offices, including the Office of Multicultural Affairs will be working remotely this Fall, but we are engaging our Hopkins community through events, programs and meetings.
+Please come back to our website to see our offerings.
+Our staff will be working remotely and routinely answering calls, voicemails, and emails.
 We will continue to send out information via e-mails and listservs to our community about any updates and programming events.
 Please follow us on facebook and instagram for engagement opportunities.
 For more information about COVID-19, please follow our institutional alerts HERE.
-Please feel free to contact us via e-mail at firstname.lastname@example.org and you can reach out to the Director of Multicultural Affairs at email@example.com and via phone at 410-516-8730.
+Please feel free to contact us via e-mail at email@example.com and you can reach out to the Director of Multicultural Affairs at firstname.lastname@example.org and via phone at 410-516-8730.

 Who We Are